earthly/website/website/faq.md

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="host">Where does Earthly host the build runners?<span class="hide"><a href="#host">¶</a></span></h2>

-Earthly CI and Earthly Satellite runners are only available as a fully managed SaaS offering currently.
+Earthly Cloud is a fully managed SaaS offering that includes Earthly Satellite runners.
 The servers are hosted in AWS on the West Coast in the USA.
 The runners are single-tenant.
 For more information regarding our security measures please see our [security page](/security).

 {: .mb-6 .text-lg .font-medium .text-gray-600 .sm:w-full .sm:text-lg .sm:leading-8 .sm:mb-6 }